ChrisP1118/magnetag-docs/README.md

 Basic overview:
 * Getting started
+  * Know Your MagneTag System
     * What kind of system do you have?
     * What's included with your system?
     * Necessary credentials
     * This PC is just for MagneTag
+  * Initial Setup
 * Managing the MagneTag Hub software
   * Modes/controllers overview
     * Device assignments